konevtsov/c-collections/README.md

 # c-collections
-Algorithms and data structures written in C and C++
+Algorithms and data structures written in C